ndb796/PyTorch-Adversarial-Attack-Baselines-for-ImageNet-CIFAR10-MNIST/README.md

 * The Foolbox provides a Boundary Attack implementation.
 * Each pixel (parameter) value is normalized between \[0, 1\].
 * The basic untargeted method includes Blended Uniform Noise Attack as a default for the initialization.
-    * The minimization attack finds a noise that is not classified as a original class.
+    * This attack finds a noise that is not classified as a original class.
 * Boundary Attack is always successful because the result images are always adversarial.

 |Number of iterations|100|500|1000|